alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 #!/bin/bash
 ```

 After that, we define a function called `usage`.
-Usage is used when checking inputs to the terminal when the code is executed.
+Usage is called upon when checking inputs to the terminal when the code is executed.
 The function `usage` prints out a small bit of documentation for our code, telling a user that one of two possible arguments can be used: `-train` or `-road`.
-Choosing train will make sure the script uses some parameters that apply to traveling by train, and similarly for traveling by road. (*Disclaimer: I don't know if this is proper practice for writing this kind of "documentation", but it works.*)
+Choosing train will make sure the script uses some parameters that apply to traveling by train, and similarly for traveling by road. (*Disclaimer: I don't actually know if this is proper practice for writing what is essentially help documentation.
+I can't imagine it's too far from this.*)

 The `usage` function and argument parsing: